List of diplomatic missions of the Czech Republic

 The Czech Republic, also known as Czechia, has a wide network of diplomatic missions worldwide.

 Excluded are honorary consulates and "Czech Centres", offices without diplomatic status responsible for promoting trade, tourism, and Czech culture abroad.
-On the other, the economic and cultural office in Taipei is included in this list, as it function's as Czechia's de facto embassy to Taiwan.
+On the other hand, the economic and cultural office in Taipei is included in this list, as it function's as the Czech Republic's de facto embassy to Taiwan.